codejake/2025-acpenw/README.md

 7. Check Graylog to ensure your logs start appearing.
 They should start showing up immediately.

-8. Do your sanity checks and then add additional Domain Controllers with the same config file.
+8. Once you're sure everything is working right, add additional Domain Controllers with the same config file.

 \* This is almost certainly a lie.